top of page

 Don’t expect to knock more than five to 10 years off your face with over-the-counter products.
 Disappointed?
 Don’t be, because it’s not just fine lines and wrinkles that age us.
 Dull, dry skin and hyperpigmentation, along with unflattering textures, are also culprits.
 Each of these can be tackled quite successfully at home.

-One of the reasons so many women in my age group (late 50s) turn to skincare is to rewind the clock.
+One of the reasons women in my age group (late 50s) turn to skincare is to rewind the clock.
 The fact that so many expect overnight miracles is not surprising when you look at the, frankly, outrageous claims made by many anti-ageing skincare brands.
 Apart from almost deliberately bamboozling consumers with nonsensical ingredient names, other claims too can be taken out of context or misunderstood.

 In this feature, I am going to talk you through what good skincare can do to help you regain a radiant, youthful face and also explain why topical treatments have cut-off levels.
 I will give you tips to help you minimise under-eye issues, dry or rough skin and hyperpigmentation.
 First, I want to explain why skincare products have limitations.